 Flounder don’t pull hard but they can be tricky to get off the bottom and since it’s saltwater fishing, you still need a rod that can punch into the wind.

-Any 7 or 8 weight rod will do just make sure it’s made for the salt and has a rod tip that can handle a serious bend so you can lift the flounder off the bottom.
+Any of the best 7-weight fly rods or 8-weight rods will do just make sure it’s made for the salt and has a rod tip that can handle a serious bend so you can lift the flounder off the bottom.

 You are going to need a range of lines to target flounder effectively.
 Make sure you have a few spare spools loaded with each of them below.